-My name is Carlos Ferrandiz, I am 30 years old and I have been working for the past 7 years as a lawyer in a large law firm, with a professional career ahead of me that many would envy.
-This year I have decided to quit my job, my family and my friends to move and live in Indonesia, totally devoted to the Harapan Project (Harapan means hope in Indonesian), which my NGO Desarrollo Compatible has been developing on the island of Sumbawa, in the Republic of Indonesia.
-I am currently living in Indonesia, managing the Harapan Project and seeking funding for it, besides developing several collaborations with orphanages and local schools, teaching languages to children.
+My name is Carlos Ferrandiz, I was born in 1980 and I have been working for 7 years as a lawyer in a large law firm, with a professional career ahead of me that many would envy.
+On 2010 I decided to quit my job, my family and my friends to move and live in Indonesia, totally devoted to the Harapan Project (Harapan means hope in Indonesian), humanitarian project which my NGO has been developing on the island of Sumbawa, in the Republic of Indonesia.

 Since I was a child, my parents have instilled in me the importance of helping others, taking me since I was 6 years old to help with humanitarian work, particularly in soup kitchens and homes of the physically and mentally disabled.
 Therefore, I think that I owe this humanitarian mission in large part to my parents, Carlos and Maria Jose, and to my sister Laura, as they have taught me since I was a really small child to appreciate what really matters in life, health, love, friendship, happiness, and to always appreciate what you have, taking advantage of knowing the tough times and dealing with them through a huge smile.